stevegrossi/stevegrossi.github.io/source/posts/2014-03-01-this-week-i-learned-7.html.markdown

 tags: problem solving, rails
 ---

+The most important rule of problem-solving and some lesser-known tricks with ActiveRecord's `has_many` macro.

+READMORE

 ## When You're Stuck, Examine Your Assumptions

 I continue to learn this one the hard way.
 This week, I spent a couple of hours trying to fix something based on a flawed assumption about what Chrome's DevTools network inspector was showing me.
 When inspecting an AJAX request, I thought that the "preview" tab was showing me the request params, not the response params (since "Response" is its own tab), which hid from me the fact that Rails' strong_parameters was filtering out a required parameter and making the update fail.